Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Problem Statement and Main Result

 \section{Problem Statement and Main Result}

-Suppose we are given \begin{itemize} \item a network as described in Sec.~\ref{sec:Network}, and \item a prescribed score of spike trains $\vec{\breve x} = (\breve x_1, \breve x_2, ..., \breve x_L)$ as in \figref{fig:SpikeTrain}. \end{itemize} Do there exist weights $w_{\ell,k}$ (for all neurons) such that the network (when properly initialized) can autonomously (i.e., without an external input) and stably reproduce the prescribed firing score?
+Suppose we are given \begin{itemize} \item[(a)] a network as described in Section~\ref{sec:Network}, and \item[(b)] a prescribed score of spike trains $\breve x = (\breve x_1, \breve x_2, ..., \breve x_L)$ as in \figref{fig:SpikeTrain}, with firings of the same neuron separated by at least $\taumin$. \end{itemize} Do there exist weights $w_{\ell,k}$ (for all neurons) such that the network (when properly initialized) can autonomously (i.e., without an external input) and stably (even with threshold noise) reproduce the prescribed firing score?

-The main result of this paper is that the answer is yes (in some range of parameters, with some qualifications), and we can actually compute such weights.
-However, the problem statement requires a number of clarifications.
+The main result of this paper is that such weights indeed exist (for some range of parameters, with some qualifications), and that we can actually compute them.
+However, the problem statement itself requires a number of clarifications.